-Within many flare gas applications, there are inherent challenges for operation or measurement engineers to select the proper flow meter.
-When considering the appropriate instrument, the following must be considered:
+There are inherent challenges for operation or measurement engineers within many flare gas applications to select the proper flow meter.
+When choosing the appropriate instrument, consider the following:

 Mixed Gases and Calibration – Thermal mass flow meters (TMFMs) measure heat transfer and relate heat transfer to mass flow based on the calibration.
-Since various gases have different heat transfer properties, the thermal mass flow meter (TMFM) must be calibrated with the specified gas to accurately measure the flow rate.
-The Sage Metering (SAGE) flow meters are calibrated using the actual gas mixture (or a mixture as close as possible to the specified composition).
-This method of calibration is more accurate than using air with correction factors for different gases which is another commonly used calibration practice.
+Since various gases have different heat transfer properties, the thermal mass flow meter (TMFM) must be calibrated with the specified gas to measure the flow rate accurately.
+Sage Metering (SAGE) calibrates its flow meters using the actual gas mixture (or a mixture close to the specified composition).
+This calibration method is more accurate than using air with correction factors for different gases, another commonly used calibration practice.

 Whenever there is a mixture of gases, it is unlikely that the composition will remain consistent.
 Often the variations in gas mixture occur on a seasonal basis.
-SAGE is able to predict the variations in performance based on the different gas compositions if known.
+If known, SAGE can predict the variations in performance based on the different gas compositions.

-Wide Turndown Ratio Required – It is critically important that the instrument is able to measure extremely low flow associated with normal venting conditions, while simultaneously be able to accurately measure extremely high flow during an emergency or upset situation.
+Wide Turndown Ratio Required – It is critically important that the instrument can measure extremely low flow associated with normal venting conditions while simultaneously accurately measuring extremely high flow during an emergency or upset situation.

 Environmental Regulations – Flow meters must meet accuracy and calibration requirements established by the EPA and/or emissions trading regulations.
 Some environmental agencies and emissions trading regulations require flow meters to be accurate to ±5% or better, as referenced in 40 CFR 98.3.

 Hazardous Location – Because of the combustible and flammable properties of the gas, the flow meter must be approved for use in a hazardous location by the appropriate agency.
-The approval should not rely on an enclosure-only classification, but rather the entire flow meter.
+The approval should not rely on an enclosure-only classification but on the entire flow meter.

 Large Pipes – Effective flow meter options reduce as pipe sizes are increased.

-Limited Straight Run – Some facilities have limited space, such as offshore platforms, and obtaining sufficient straight run to attain repeatable flow precision can be difficult to achieve.
+Limited Straight Run – Some facilities have limited space, such as offshore platforms, and obtaining sufficient straight runs to attain repeatable flow precision can be difficult.

 Changes in Gas Composition and Hydrogen

-Other unique challenges for engineering, when selecting flow meters for flare gas applications involve changes in gas composition and the presence of hydrogen.
+When selecting flow meters for flare gas applications, other unique challenges for engineering involve changes in gas composition and the presence of hydrogen.

 Gas Composition Impact

-It is likely that the most significant issue with measuring gas flow using a TMFM (flare gas flow meter) is the change in gas composition.
+The most significant issue with measuring gas flow using a TMFM (flare gas flow meter) is the change in gas composition.
 This is not as much of a concern when measuring biogas, landfill gas, and natural gas.
-These gases may have some minor changes in overall gas composition, but the impact is insignificant.
+These gases may have minor changes in overall gas composition, but the impact is insignificant.
 Conversely, gas composition variation at refinery and chemical plant applications can significantly influence flare gas flow measurement resulting in unpredictable performance.

 A small amount of hydrogen within the flare mix can generate inaccurate results using TMFMs.
 A TMFM measures heat transfer caused by gases as they flow past a heated sensor, and gases have different heat transfer characteristics.
 With hydrogen (H2) having a high thermal conductivity combined with low density, H2 has a significantly higher cooling capacity than other gases.
-Therefore, a small amount of hydrogen can create a high level of heat transfer which will result in a higher measurement of the gas flow.
+Therefore, a small amount of hydrogen can create a high level of heat transfer, resulting in a higher measurement of the gas flow.

-It is typical that a main flare gas line at refineries and chemical plants contain a mixture of gases depending on where in the facility or unit the gas is coming from.
-At times the gases have a relatively constant composition; however most of the time there can be significant variations.
-This can be further complicated when hydrogen is in the formation, or there are changes in hydrogen content.
-Additionally, when reporting environmental emissions or determining a mass balance greater accuracy is required.
-All flow meters are affected by variations in gas composition; however, by knowing the gas composition it is possible that SAGE can determine changes in accuracy.
+Typically, a main flare gas line (at refineries and chemical plants) contains a mixture of gases depending on where the gas is coming from in the facility or unit.
+At times, the gases have a relatively constant composition; however, there can be significant variations.
+This can be further complicated when hydrogen is in the formation or there are changes in hydrogen content.
+Additionally, greater accuracy is required when reporting environmental emissions or determining a mass balance.
+All flow meters are affected by variations in gas composition; however, it is possible that SAGE can determine changes in accuracy by knowing the gas composition.

 New Sage Metering Engineering Approach

 By knowing the gas composition, even in refineries and chemical plants, SAGE can predict accuracy with knowledge of the typical base gas composition and the variation in gas composition.
-SAGE has developed a method for modeling heat transfer characteristics of a gas mixture.
+SAGE has developed a method for modeling the heat transfer characteristics of a gas mixture.
 By analyzing the variations in gas composition, SAGE can use this model to predict variations in accuracy caused by deviations in gas composition.
-Due to the complexity in the analysis of convective heat transfer, this determination of changes in convective heat transfer caused by varying gas composition cannot currently be done in real time, thus requiring analysis by SAGE engineers.
+Due to the complexity of the convective heat transfer analysis, this determination of changes in convective heat transfer caused by varying gas composition cannot currently be done in real-time, thus requiring analysis by SAGE engineers.

 Flare Flow Measurement